Riddells Creek to Sunbury Interconnector Detailed Business Case

 Australian Government funding is provided through the National Water Grid Fund.

-The project is currently in the planning stage with the detailed business case expected to be complete by mid 2023.
+The project is underway, with the business case expected to be completed in mid 2023.